Leadership & Service Honor Societies

 The NSLS Society is the nation’s largest leadership honor society.
 Students are selected by their college for membership based on either academic standing or leadership potential.
 Candidacy is a nationally recognized achievement of honorable distinction.
 With 526 chapters, the Society currently has 670,000 members nationwide.
 The Society provides a step-by-step program for members to build their leadership skills through on-campus and on-line participation.
 Upon completion, members receive their leadership certificate and take their place among the top student leaders at their campus and across the country.
 The Society was founded with the sole purpose of creating lasting positive change and encourages community action; volunteerism, personal growth and strong leadership from its chapters and members.

 Invitations for membership are done on a semester-basis.
 Invitations are done electronically by email for prospective members.
-Invitations to join the Society in the fall 2020 semester will be sent in Sepember 2020, with most materials completed virtually in the upcoming academic year 2020-2021.
+Invitations to join the Society take place in September and in January, with most materials completed within the semester students accept their invitation.

 Additionally, NSLS has the opportunity to offer the On-Line Chapter for students.
 The on-line Chapter is designed for students that have been extended an invitation to join and are distant learners or are unable to accomplish the in-person, on-campus participation.
 Questions of this option should be addressed to the NSLS advisor at firstname.lastname@example.org.